 Last but certainly not least is the traditional and downright delicious cheese ‘Oscypek’.
 Produced only in the Tatra mountain region of Poland ‘Oscypek’ is a smoked cheese made from salted Sheep’s Milk.
 This tasty little treat is not only a personal favourite of mine but is an absolute must-try during your visit to Zakopane.
 Found on just about every street corner in Zakopane, the uncut version of Oscypek could be mistaken as a baked good or bread roll!
 However when cut into a bite-size piece, lightly toasted and served with some cranberry jam ‘Żurawina’, Oscypek will melt in your mouth and want you coming back for more!!

 Well, that’s it, I hope you find the time to visit this beautiful mountainside escape.
-If you’re looking for one-stop-shop to book your trip to Zakopane head over to our friends at First Choice, whether you plan your trip straight there or you need some recovery after an alcohol-fuelled weekend on the Krakow Boat Party!
+If you’re looking for one-stop-shop to book your trip to Zakopane head over to our friends at City Walks Krakow, whether you plan your trip straight there or you need some recovery after an alcohol-fuelled weekend on the Krakow Boat Party!
 There really is so much to see and do in Zakopane so leave your comments below about your time in this little slice of Polish heaven!!

 YOU MIGHT ALSO LIKE